 The land within the subdivision to be preserved as open space shall be determined using the following priorities, in the order that they appear.
 When the amount of land that qualifies as a priority exceeds the amount required to be preserved under Sec.
-19-7-2 (C)(4), Open Space, the lowest priority open space lands may be included in the developed portion of the property.
+19-7-2 (C)(4), Open Space Zoning, the lower priority open space lands may be included in the developed portion of the property.
 The Planning Board shall find that individual building lots or building locations are laid out to achieve the following objectives, as applicable.
 Where the Planning Board finds that objectives conflict, the objectives shall be achieved in the order listed:

 - a. on soils suitable for subsurface wastewater disposal where on site wastewater disposal is to be used - b.
-Wetlands/environmentally sensitive areas/wildlife habitat. in a manner that preserves as part of the required open space environmentally sensitive areas, such as wetlands, steep slopes (as included in the computation of net residential area), flood plains, and wildlife habitat rated by the Maine Department of Inland Fisheries and Wildlife as high value, and unique natural features

-1 2 3 b. identif lture. in a manner that preserves active agricultural fields as ied in the Future Open Space Preservation (FOSP) report, and as uently amended by the Town Council.
-4 5 c.
-6 7 belt and Recreation area. in a manner that preserves and promotes tivity of the Cape Elizabeth greenbelt townwide.
-8 9 10 d e.
-Scenic character. in a manner that preserves visual resources identified in An Assessment of the Visual Resources of Cape Elizabeth, Maine (February 19, 1989), a copy of which is on file with the Town Clerk 11 12 13 14 d. in a manner that preserves or allows the establishment of a vegetated buffer to serve as an effective visual screen from adjacent properties 15 Perma inent Ca ommon Open Space Preservation 18 19 The land in the subdivision to be preserved as open space shall be permanently restricted using one or more of the following legal instruments.
-20 21 22 23 24 a.
+Wetlands/environmentally sensitive areas/wildlife habitat.
+In a manner that preserves as part of the required open space environmentally sensitive areas, such as wetlands, steep slopes (as included in the computation of net residential area), flood plains, and wildlife habitat rated by the Maine Department of Inland Fisheries and Wildlife as high value, and unique natural features - b.
+Agriculture.
+In a manner that preserves active agricultural fields as identified in the Future Open Space Preservation (FOSP) report, and as subsequently amended by the Town Council. - c.
+Greenbelt and Recreation area.
+In a manner that preserves and promotes connectivity of the Cape Elizabeth greenbelt townwide. - de.
+Scenic character.
+In a manner that preserves visual resources identified in An Assessment of the Visual Resources of Cape Elizabeth, Maine (February 19, 1989), a copy of which is on file with the Town Clerk - d. in a manner that preserves or allows the establishment of a vegetated buffer to serve as an effective visual screen from adjacent properties a.
 Restricted activities.
-The open space must be dedicated to the recreat amenity and environmental enhancement of the development, must proatural resources, and must be recorded as such.
-For the purpose of provisions, open space means an area that: y and environmental enhancement of the development, must protect resources, and must be recorded as such.
-For the purpose of these 252627 (1) is not encumbered in any way by a principal structure; 27 28 29 (2) is not devoted to use as a roadway, road right-of-way, parking lot, or sidewalk; 30 31 32 33 34 35 (3) is left in its natural or undisturbed state, except for cutting of trails for walking or jogging, or is landscaped for ballfields, play fields, picnic areas, or similar activities, unless the land will be managed for forestry or used for agriculture; 36 37 (4) is capable of being used and enjoyed for the purpose of informal and unstructured recreation and relaxation; and 38 39 40 (5) is legally and practicably accessible to all residents of lots in the cluster development out of which the open space is taken.
-41 42 43 44 45 46 b. nent legal protection.
-The common open space shall be controlled (1) or more of the following methods: dedication to the Town as public open space subject to acceptance by the Town;
+Activities on the open space shall be restricted to preserve the open space from future development.